AD6767/multimodal-perception-camera-lidar/README.md

 - Visualize raw sensor data
 This establishes a reliable foundation for camera-LiDAR fusion.

-## Part 2 — LiDAR to Camera Projection
+## Part 2 -- LiDAR to Camera Projection
 - Projected LiDAR points into camera image using KITTI calibration
 - Filtered points behind camera and outside image bounds
 - Visualized points colored by **ground-relative height**

+## Part 3 -- Bird's Eye View (BEV)
+- Converted LiDAR point clouds into BEV representation
+- Applied ROI filtering and metric discretization
+- Visualized max-height BEV with Cartesian orientation
+- BEV used as foundation for detection and tracking

 ---